erdmkbc/Machine-Learning-Tutorial/README.md

 ### Stroke Prediction data

-*The stroke prediction data set trying to guess to stroke status in dependent some features where features below.*
+*The stroke prediction data set trying to guess to stroke status in dependent some features where given in data.*

 *Using Logistic Regression method the method that are basic of artifical neural networks and good performs if data has a binary labels.*